The Minimum Backlog Problem: Algorithmic Techniques

 \subsection{Few's Lemma}

-Our strategy for the minimum backlog game invokes a number of coroutines at different moments of time.
-The following result by Few~\cite{few55shortest} provides the basis of the proof that the execution of the coroutines can indeed be scheduled as we define. \begin{lemma} \cite[Theorem~1]{few55shortest} Given $n$ points in a unit square, there is a path through the $n$ points of length not exceeding $\sqrt{2n}+1.75$. \end{lemma}
+Let us next introduce the geometric ingredient that we will need.
+The following result is by Few~\cite{few55shortest}: \begin{lemma}[{Few~\cite[Theorem~1]{few55shortest}}] Given $n$ points in a unit square, there is a path through the $n$ points of length not exceeding $\sqrt{2n}+1.75$. \end{lemma}